 In the factory board the tail resistor, R314, provides a current sink that has been replaced with an active sink in the new preamplifier.
 The active sink improves transconductance linearity and common mode rejection ratio (CMRR).
 The performance improvement of adding the current mirror load and active current sink will be illustrated first by simulation and then, in the synthesis section, by measurement.

-Below, the transfer functions of the R2 preamplifier (left) and the McIntosh design (right) with the burst input shown above.
-The abscissa represents the voltage difference (mV) between the base of the differential pair whilst the ordinate is the current magnitude (mA) at the collect output.
-Thus, each plot represents the differential pair transconductance transfer function.
-And, given this is a simulated response, the discrete devices for both the designs are perfect matches.
+The first graph shown below is a plot of the simulated input signal used to determine the transfer function of the two differential input pair designs.
+The input signal consists of two 20kHz, 0.5VRMS amplitude sine wave cycles.
+The transfer functions of the R2 preamplifier (blue) and the McIntosh factory design (fuchsia) are shown super-imposed on the adjacent graph.
+The y-axis represents the voltage difference (mV) between the bases of the differential pair, i.e. the differential voltage, whilst the x-axis is the collector current magnitude (mA) at the output.
+Thus, the plots represent the differential pair transconductance transfer functions.
+Given this is a simulated response, the discrete devices for both the designs are perfect matches.

-As is evident by comparison, the R2 preamplifier has better linearity demonstrating a near constant 2mA/V transconductance over the progression of the waveform burst.
-Apparent in the McIntosh design, the response (an ellipsoidal loop) is clearly not linear with a transconductance that varies as the sine wave burst progresses through time.
-This is a source of distortion that is lowered by using the R2 preamplifier when the amplifier is operating at moderate to high power output levels.
+As is evident by comparison, the R2 preamplifier evidenced significantly better linearity demonstrating a near constant transconductance through the progression of the input signal.
+Apparent in the McIntosh design, the response (an ellipsoidal loop) is clearly not linear with a transconductance that varies as the sine waves progress through time.
+This is a source of distortion that is lowered by using the R2 preamplifier.

 The simulations highlight the relatively low magnitudes of the differential input signals used in this stage of the amplifier thus negating the need to degnerate the emitters of the differential pair.
 The R2 PC board however has capability to add emitter degeneration resistors to the LTP (see resistors R34, R35 and R36, R37) allowing builders to design input stages to suit their specific design requirements.
 For the R2 preamplifier builds installed in the McIntosh amplifiers, 0.035in diameter jumper leads are soldered across the solder pads (see below).